Non Hodgkin lymphoma research

 Biological therapies are treatments that act on processes in cancer cells.
 They can work in different ways such as changing the way cells signal to each other or by stimulating the body to attack or control the growth of cancer cells.
-To look for biological therapy trials in NHL, go to our clinical trials database and pick 'lymphoma' from the dropdown menu.
+To look for biological therapy trials in NHL, go to our clinical trials database.
 Biological therapies being used and studied in NHL include

 - Ibritumomab tiuxetan (Zevalin)

 - Epratuzumab (Lymphocide)

 - Inotuzumab ozogamicin